ricardoapl/chip8/README.md

 ## License

-CHIP8 is available under the terms of the MIT License.
+This software is available under the terms of the MIT License.